-This bill amends Minnesota Statutes to enhance the evaluation and permitting process for large water appropriation projects, specifically those that propose a consumptive use exceeding 100 million gallons per year or 250,000 gallons per day.
-It introduces a new subdivision under section 103G.265 that encourages potential applicants to engage with the commissioner early in the project development process.
-The bill mandates that city or county employees notify the commissioner of any contacts regarding such projects, and it outlines the information that the commissioner may request to assess water availability.
-Additionally, it establishes that communications related to these preapplication evaluations are considered nonpublic data until a formal application is submitted.
+This bill amends several sections of the Minnesota Statutes to enhance the evaluation and permitting process for large water appropriation projects.
+Specifically, it introduces a new subdivision to section 103G.265, which outlines a preapplication evaluation process for projects that propose a consumptive use exceeding 100 million gallons per year or 250,000 gallons per day.
+The bill encourages potential applicants to engage with the commissioner early in the project development process and mandates that city or county employees notify the commissioner of any contacts regarding such projects.
+The commissioner is tasked with evaluating the information provided by applicants and responding with potential water availability constraints, while ensuring that all communications remain nonpublic until a formal application is filed.

-Furthermore, the bill adds a subdivision to section 103G.271, which stipulates conditions for issuing water-use permits to ensure public health and safety, promote water conservation technologies, and address water use conflicts.
-It also introduces a new subdivision under section 116D.04, requiring an environmental impact statement for the construction or expansion of data centers with an average hourly load increase of 100 megawatts or more, designating the Public Utilities Commission as the responsible governmental unit for this review.
+Additionally, the bill adds a subdivision to section 103G.271, which establishes conditions for issuing water-use permits, emphasizing the protection of public health and the efficient use of water resources.
+It also introduces a new subdivision to section 116D.04, requiring an environmental impact statement for the construction or expansion of data centers with an average hourly load increase of 100 megawatts or more.
+The Public Utilities Commission is designated as the responsible governmental unit for these environmental reviews.
 All new provisions in the bill are effective the day following final enactment.

 Statutes affected: